 If you are considering running paid social media posts as part of your marketing strategy for your small business, it all comes down to how you execute your ad.
 Do not blame Facebook or Instagram for your poorly converting ad.

 Paid online marketing is a whole different kind of animal.
-If you are confused on where to start, take it from one of the modern masters of digital marketing, Neil Patel.
+If you are confused about where to start, take it from one of the modern masters of digital marketing, Neil Patel.

 Tip 5: Join Your Local Chamber of Commerce

-The last budget marketing tip we have to give you is joining your local chamber of commerce.
-There are so many benefits of joining your local chamber but it really takes some time and effort to fully utilize it.
+The last of our budget marketing tips is to join your local chamber of commerce.
+There are so many benefits of joining your local chamber, but it really takes some time and effort to fully utilize it.

 Simply joining your local chamber isn’t enough.
 Participating in it is a vital part of making it work for you as a marketing tool.

-You can network with all of the other small businesses in the area, engage in business workshops, and go on tons of fun events with like-minded people.
+You can network with all of the other small businesses in the area, engage in business workshops, and go to tons of fun events with like-minded people.

-But joining your chamber also has some great effects on customer perception.
-When customers know a small business is apart of the local chamber, they are 44% more likely to think favorably of it and 63% more likely to purchase goods or services from the business in the future.
-This gives you a great competitive edge over your competition if they are not apart of the chamber.
+In addition, joining your chamber also has some great effects on customer perception.
+When customers know a small business is a part of the local chamber, they are 44% more likely to think favorably of it, and 63% are more likely to purchase goods or services from the business in the future.
+This gives you a great competitive edge over your competition if they are not a part of the chamber.

-The best part of all of these marketing tips we have laid out for you is they are budget friendly but still highly effective.
-As a small business, money is pretty tight and chances are you don't have the funds to launch a full-fledged marketing campaign.
+The best part of all of these marketing tips we have laid out for you is that they are budget-friendly but still highly effective.
+As a small business, money is pretty tight, and chances are that you don’t have the funds to launch a full-fledged marketing campaign.
 Each of these marketing tips takes time and effort to fully take advantage of them.
-Once you have fully invested your time with these marketing tips, we are sure you are going to be thanking us later.
+However, once you have fully invested your time with these marketing tips, we are sure you are going to be thanking us later.